-A delighted smile lights my face.
-Before I throw back my head, to roar with astonished laughter.
+A smile spreads across my face.
+Before I laugh, in astonished delight.
 As our speed climbs to fourteen knots.
 We streak across a deserted Solent, toward the Isle of Wight.
 Hard on the wind.
-A low, autumnal, sun glints off the marching undulations, of an opaline sea.
+The low, autumnal sun glinting off a sea of chased silver.

+Straight as an arrow, we scorch across the water.
 Astern, we trail a smoking white wake.
-Straight as an arrow, we scorch across the water.
 The tiller extension is alive, but fingertip-light, in my hand.
 The hulls run as if on rails.
-Heel minimal, despite the conditions.
+Heel minimal, despite the squalls and shifts.
 We skip lightly over the waves, with the effortless speed of a dolphin at play.

 Our destination is Wootton Creek.
 Where a Dragonfly 32 (Sistership to 'Firefly,' see Dandelion 131) is moored.
 Richard, her owner, greets us on arrival.
 Regaling us with tales of a summer trip to Falmouth.
 Where the boat's shoal draft was taken full advantage of.
 In the creeks, and off the beaches, of the scenic west country ria.
 Granting access to its, less frequented, anchorages.